TrevorBagels/CrypticCyrillic/README.md

 python3 main.py
 ```
 ### Arguments
---text ["your text here"]: A string to use as the input
+`--text ["your text here"]`: A string to use as the input

---readfrom ["filename.txt"]: Use a file instead of --text
+`--readfrom ["filename.txt"]`: Use a file instead of --text

---output ["filename.txt"]: The file to output.
+`--output ["filename.txt"]`: The file to output.
 If not supplied, the program will print to the terminal

---secret ["secret message"]: Signs a secret message
+`--secret ["secret message"]`: Signs a secret message

---getsecret: Gets a secret message.
+`--getsecret`: Gets a secret message.

 ## Examples